0xcire/Propel-CRM/packages/PACKAGES.md

 - [x] redis
 - [x] tailwind-config
 - [ ] lib

   - [ ] validator
+    - not wrapped in own implementation so not necessary?
   - [ ] faker
+    - only used in server so not necessary?

+- these will be more useful when I create marketing site
+- [x] tailwind-config
 - [ ] ui ( shadCN )